Sivasundar3/Excel_Financial_Analytics/README.md

 ## Excel_Financial_Analytics
- In this project, I created 4 Financial Reports In Excel Using PowerQuery, Pivot Table and  Power Pivot.
+ In this project, I created 4 Financial Reports for AtliQ Hardwares in Excel Using PowerQuery, Pivot Table and  Power Pivot.
 For formatting with colour scale , I used conditional formattiing

 ## Report 1
 ![Reports](https://github.com/Sivasundar3/Excel_Financial_Analytics/blob/main/Business%20Report%201.jpg)